The House resumed from February 3 consideration of the motion that Bill , be read the second time and referred to a committee.

 I have met with dairy farmers in my riding of Essex as well as in my office here in Ottawa.
 Milk classes 6 and 7 have been eliminated and 3.6% of the Canadian market is now opened up to imports.
 The deal also dictates thresholds for Canadian exports on milk protein concentrates, skim milk, powdered milk and infant formula, something Canada has never agreed to before.
 Further, if the industry exceeds the thresholds, Canada will add duties to the exports, making Canadian products more expensive and less competitive.

-As the dairy farmers suggest, this sets a “dangerous precedent” that could affect other sectors in future trade deals as it applies to exports to all countries, not just the signatories of an individual trade agreement.
+As the Dairy Farmers of Canada suggest, “this sets a dangerous precedent that could affect other sectors in future trade deals as it applies to exports to all countries, not just the signatories of an individual trade agreement.”

 The Dairy Farmers of Canada have done an impact study.
 Its numbers show an 8.4% drop in Canada's milk product, an estimated average of $450 million for dairy farmers and their families.
 It further projects that by 2024, Canada will have conceded 18% of our domestic market to foreign production.